gs-shop/vue-slick-carousel/COMMIT_MESSAGE_CONVENTION.md

 ## BREAKING CHANGE

 - This commit contains breaking change(s).
+- must type :boom: in commit title.
-- start with the word BREAKING CHANGE: with a space or two newlines.
+- start description with the word BREAKING CHANGE: with a space or two newlines.
 The rest of the commit message is then used for this.

 This convention is based on [tui.editor](https://github.com/nhn/tui.editor/blob/master/docs/COMMIT_MESSAGE_CONVENTION.md), [AngularJS](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#commits) and [ESLint](https://eslint.org/docs/developer-guide/contributing/pull-requests#step2)